deficollective/defiscan/src/content/protocols/lido-v2.md

 # Summary

-Lido is a liquid-staking protocol.
-Liquid staking allows users to delegate their `ETH` for staking to a set of _Node Operators_ who run validators with `ETH` staked in Lido.
-In exchange for their `ETH` users get `stETH` (staked `ETH`), a token issued by Lido which represents the staked `ETH`.
+_Lido V2_ is a liquid-staking protocol.
+Liquid staking allows users to deposit `ETH` for staking to a set of _Node Operators_ who run validators with `ETH` staked in Lido.
+In exchange for depositing `ETH` users get `stETH`, _Liquid staked Ether_, a token issued by Lido which represents the staked `ETH`.
 This token can then be used throughout DeFi in other protocols, for example, as collateral.
-Liquid staking removes barriers to entry by allowing users to stake without minimum, while keeping their assets liquid.
 Lido takes a 10% fee on the yield, split between the _Lido Treasury_ and _Node Operators_.

-Lido V2 uses a system of _Staking Modules_ as explained in the [Protocol Analysis](#protocol-analysis).
+_Lido V2_ uses a system of _Staking Modules_ as explained in the [Protocol Analysis](#protocol-analysis).
 Each _Staking Module_ has its own set of _Node Operators_, incentive mechanisms, and potential penalties.
-There currently are three modules: the _Curated_, _Simple-DVT_, and _Community_ staking modules.
-Validators in the first two have to be approved by governance, whereas anyone can become a _Node Operator_ for the _Community Staking Module_ by depositing a bond.
+Currently three modules exist: the _Curated_, _Simple-DVT_, and _Community_ staking modules.
+Validators in the first two have to be approved by _Lido Governance_, whereas anyone can become a _Node Operator_ for the _Community Staking Module_ by depositing a bond.

 # Ratings